k-sai-krishna/basic-calculator/readme.md

+# Basic Calculator
-This is a basic calculator project
+##### This is a basic calculator project
-Here is what I implemented in this project Functionalities
+Here is what I implemented in this project
+#### Functionalities
 * Arithmetic calculation
 * Invalid expression detection

-concepts implemented in each technology
+Concepts I implemented in each technology in this project

 HTML:
-* basic html and,
+- basic html and,
-* basic calculator structure using div element
+- basic calculator structure using div element

 CSS:
-* basic css styling and,
+- basic css styling and,
-* responsive design using flex display
+- responsive design using flex display

 JS:
-* dom methods
+-  methods
-* arrays
+- arrays
-* event listeners
+- event listeners
-* forEach loop
+- forEach loop
-* conditional statements
+- conditional statements
-* error handling
+- error handling